burrowers/garble/README.md

 	GO111MODULE=on go get mvdan.cc/garble

 Obfuscate Go code by wrapping the Go toolchain.
-Requires Go 1.15 or later, since Go 1.14 uses an entirely different object format.
+Requires Go 1.15.x; note that support for Go 1.16 is [a work in progress](https://github.com/burrowers/garble/issues/124).

 	garble build [build flags] [packages]